MinecraftForge/Documentation/docs/utilities/recipes.md

 Recipes
 =======

 With the update to Minecraft 1.12, Mojang introduced a new data-driven recipe system based on JSON files.
-Since then it has been adopted by Forge as well and will be expanded in Minecraft 1.13 into datapacks.
+Since then it has been adopted by Forge as well as vanilla datapacks in Minecraft 1.13.

 Loading Recipes
 ---------------